What Should You Not Say in an Arizona IEP Meeting?

 Arizona IEP Evaluation Concerns

 You must know the evaluation concerns to have a successful Arizona IEP.
-This will help you ensure that your child gets the services they need to succeed in school.
+It will help you ensure that your child gets the services they need to succeed in school.
 You must ensure that the evaluation team has the necessary information about your child to determine their needs accurately.

 How Long Does a School Have to Respond to an Evaluation Request in Arizona?